roskobaz/cyanomarks/README.md

 <p>CyanoMarks is a comprehensive database of curated markers _petB_, _rpoC1_, 16S and ITS with curated an unified taxonomy.</p>

-## What we provide ?
+## What do we provide ?
-<p>We provide about 7900 manually curated sequences of type-1 rhodopsins from more than 450 environmental samples and organisms.
-All sequences were aligned according to the predicted secondary structure of the protein and a robust phylogenetic tree was constructed.
-Based on a robust phylogenetic analysis, we introduce an operational classification system with multiple phylogenetic levels ranging from superclusters to species-level operational taxonomic units.</p>

-<p>MicRhoDE tools allow sequence searches either by keywords, taxonomic unit, or sequence similarity (BLAST).
-Results can be sorted in raw or aligned nucleic or amino-acid sequences or visualized on a map.</p>
+<p>We provide 721 petB sequences covering 20 taxonomical clades and subclades.</p>

 Numerous supporting data are also provided including:
 * deep phylogenetic classification down to the subclade level, unified between markers,